Pediatric Series, #2 – Developmental Milestones

 4 – 5 Months

 Neck muscles become strong enough to keep the head up against gravity when you pull your baby up to sitting by his or her hands.
-Your baby will start to reach his or her hands to knees and feet.

 He or she will be able to roll from tummy to back and begin to roll from back to belly, over both sides.